ibm-cloud-docs/CDN/metrics.md

 |(2100, 2400]     | 40 |
 |(2400, 2700]     | 45 |
 |(2700, 2880]     | 50 |
-{: caption="Table 2: Time range and time interval relationships" caption-side="top"}
+{: caption="Table 2: Time range and time interval relationships" caption-side="bottom"}

 Math notation `(` means "does not include" and `]` means "include".